RetroReversing/retroReversing/pages/ps1/CrashBandicoot.md

 ### Use of Untextured Polygons for Crash
 It also turned out that the PlayStation was particularly good at rendering untextured but shaded polygons because of this it was decided that crash would be untextured which was a high enough polygon count that the details could be shown using just the colors of the polygons as well as rendering faster this had other advantages.

 The bright colors of Crash would pop out on the screen and this also avoided the Playstations lack of texture perspective correction.
+This also helped with the cartoon vibe that the game was going for [^2].

+---
+# 3D World

 ## Level Design Limitations
 The game was designed around the Playstations limitation and so the design is the reason that crash bandicoot's levels